hoguej/circlevilleonline.com/content/news/lies-damn-lies-and-campaign-propaganda.md

 ---
-title: "Lies, damn lies, and campaign propaganda: the truth about the mayoral pay raise"
+title: "Lies, damn lies, and campaign propaganda: The truth about the mayoral pay raise"
 date: 2019-05-05T05:30:01+00:00
 publishdate: 2019-05-05T05:30:01+00:00
 lastmod: 2019-05-05T05:30:01+00:00